jandom/jandom/_posts/2023/2023-05-01-join-or-not-to-join/post.md

 ---
 layout: post
-title:  "Which companies it makes sense to work on... and for which it doesn't"
+title:  "Which companies it makes sense to work for"
 date:   2023-05-01 00:00:00 +0100
 categories: companies startups
 ---